christopher5106/christopher5106.github.io/_posts/2016-01-19-computation-power-as-you-need-with-EMR-auto-termination-cluster-example-random-forest-python.markdown

 labelsAndPredictions = testData.map(lambda lp: lp.label).zip(predictions)
 testMSE = labelsAndPredictions.map(lambda (v, p): (v - p) * (v - p)).sum() / float(testData.count())
 print('Test Mean Squared Error = ' + str(testMSE))
-print('Learned regression forest model:') print(model.toDebugString())

 {% endhighlight %}

-A a third step, **upload to AWS S3** the data CSV file and the python file *compute_rf.py*.
+A a third step, **upload to AWS S3** the CSV data file and the python script file *compute_rf.py*, so that the cluster will be able to access them.

-Last step, launch the cluster with an additional step :
+Last step, create a cluster with an **additional step** for the computation to execute after initialization :

 ![EMR additional step]({{ site.url }}/img/emr_add_step.png)

-Select **auto-terminating** option to close the cluster automatically once the computation is done :
+Be careful to select **auto-terminating** option to close the cluster automatically once the computation is done :

 ![EMR auto terminate]({{ site.url }}/img/emr_auto_termination.png)